Sacramento blackfish: Taxonomy

+In addition to the extant O. microlepidotus, two extinct species are known in †O. hadrognathus Smith, 1975 from the Pliocene-aged Glenns Ferry Formation of Idaho and the Miocene/Pliocene-aged Deer Butte Formation of Oregon, as well as †O. onkognathus Kimmel, 1975 from the Deer Butte Formation, suggesting that this genus had a wider range in the past.
+Fossils of the genus are also known from the Pliocene and Pleistocene of California.

 Description

 Anatomy and morphology

 Blackfish are named for their glossy black color.
 Younger individuals are more silvery, but darken as they age.
-The scales are unusually small, counting 90-114 along the lateral line.
+The scales are unusually small, numbering 90–114 along the lateral line.
 The forehead has a straight-line profile, the eyes are small, and the terminal mouth slants upwards.
-The dorsal fin starts just behind the pelvic fins, and has 9-11 rays, while the anal fin has 8-9 rays, and the pelvic fins 10 rays.
+The dorsal fin starts just behind the pelvic fins, and has 9–11 rays, while the anal fin has 8–9 rays, and the pelvic fins 10 rays.
 The pharyngeal teeth are distinctly long, straight, and knife-shaped, not seen in similar species in California; the grinding surface of the blackfish, used to process its food, is relatively narrow.